 At this point, you should have an exported file saved locally on your computer called something like wp_yoursite.sql (e.g. in our previous article it was called wp_kristoff (1).sql).
-We will now import that file into your WP Engine account.
+We will now import your database file into your WP Engine environment.

 If you are following along on the Migration Checklist in the User Portal or need a little more information, this is the first task in the Import Phase.

 This section will walk you through accessing phpMyAdmin–an application that allows you to access your MySQL database from your web browsers–through our User Portal (our version of the cPanel), clearing the current default database, and importing your database.

 Importing your database will be done in four steps:

 - Import your database.